-Veteran pundit LJK Setright summed up the magazine’s position in characteristic fashion, stating; “to recognise the Jaguar as a fact of engineering could not mean as much as to realise it as a feat of poetry: to drive the car will eventually be enough”.
+Veteran pundit LJK Setright summed up the magazine’s position in characteristic fashion, “…to recognise the Jaguar as a fact of engineering could not mean as much as to realise it as a feat of poetry: to drive the car will eventually be enough”.
 LJKS was enraptured by the XJ6’s engineering integrity and would remain a vocal proponent of XJ40 and of Jaguar’s chief engineer in the years to follow.
-Fellow Car journalist, Gavin Green added; “Jaguar has just announced what we and plenty of others say is the world’s finest saloon car.”
+Fellow Car journalist, Gavin Green added, “Jaguar has just announced what we and plenty of others say is the world’s finest saloon car.”

 Motor described it as “one of the most remarkable cars we’ve tested for a long time”, lauding the car’s high-speed ride comfort as ‘astounding’ and the 2.9 model as being ‘stupendously good value for money’.
 They hailed its ride, handling and refinement as having ‘no equal’.
-Weekly rivals, Autocar, were equally smitten, Mark Gillies describing the Jaguar as; “a superb car… a lesson to those who think that excellence is dead in the British car industry.”
+Weekly rivals, Autocar, were equally smitten, Mark Gillies describing the Jaguar as, “a superb car… a lesson to those who think that excellence is dead in the British car industry.”

 It was a personal triumph for Jim Randle, a man who personified the term modest, and having seen XJ40 through all manner of turmoil, his stock was never higher.
-Another highlight was Randle’s presentation to the prestigious Institute of Mechanical Engineers in London – the task of manoeuvring an XJ40 into the historic building proving almost as challenging as developing the car.
+Another highlight was Randle’s presentation to the prestigious Institute of Mechanical Engineers in London – the task of manoeuvring an XJ40 into the historic building proving almost as challenging as developing the car itself.

-John Egan too was refreshingly honest about the risks of replacing an icon, admitting to Car’s Steve Cropley; “I have been worried whether XJ40 is sufficiently different from Series III.
+John Egan too was refreshingly honest about the risks of replacing an icon, admitting to Car’s Steve Cropley, “I have been worried whether XJ40 is sufficiently different from Series III.
 I’ve also worried whether it’s too different”.
 Sleepless nights no doubt, because XJ40 would now make up over 60% of Jaguar’s volume.
 The car simply had to be right.

 Derek Waeland pointed out the gulf Jaguar was trying to bridge; one example being when XJ40 was conceived, door gaps of six mm were not uncommon, however by 1986, four mm had become the norm.
-With first-hand knowledge of the location of the bodies buried in order to make the launch date, he went on to admit; “There are lots of compromises in the car of course, but we think it works”.
+With first-hand knowledge of the location of the bodies buried in order to make the launch date, he went on to admit, “There are lots of compromises in the car of course, but we think it works”.

 Quickly, demand for the new model outstripped supply.
 Jaguar astutely priced the entry level 2.9 model to undercut executive favourites like the Granada Scorpio and Rover Sterling, the very thing former BL Chairman Ray Horrocks had been desperate to avoid.
 Jaguar’s advertising stating that for the price of an ‘executive car’, buyers could have a genuine luxury vehicle.
 For many, there could only be one choice and by December, XJ40’s were selling at significant premiums as customers clamoured to be the first with Jaguar’s new star.
-It was all a little history repeating.
+It was all just a little history repeating.